 Language Support & Encoding Views»

-Defining language support for fonts in FontLab VI requires selecting the glyphs you want to create, and then designing them.
+Defining language support for fonts in FontLab VI requires selecting the glyphs you want to create, and then designing them and including the appropriate OpenType features.
 FontLab will help you with glyph names and Unicode encoding, and will set appropriate Unicode range and codepage flags as needed in the generated font, based on the encoded glyphs present in the font.

 How do you decide which glyphs to create?
 This depends on your goals, but FontLab provides several helpful tools.
 In a Font Window, you can view a specific set of glyph slots in a defined order, whether or not the glyphs in question are even present yet in your font.
 We call this an “Encoding.”
 You can switch your Encoding view at any time.
 This can be useful to show you which glyph slots you may wish to populate.